-I can’t really describe how lucky we have both felt every day since that day, and I’ve watched Jane with utter disbelief as she’s got bigger and bigger.
-At the weekend we bought a pram and a crib, and over the next few weeks we’re decorating a nursery – the whole process is amazing.
-Every now and again she’ll just look at me and say “can you believe your baby is in my tummy” and I can’t.
+I can’t really describe how lucky we have both felt every day since that day.
+I’ve watched Jane with utter disbelief as she’s got bigger and bigger.
+At the weekend we bought a pram and a crib, and over the next few weeks we’re decorating a nursery.
+The whole process is amazing.
+Every now and again she’ll just look at me and say “can you believe your baby is in my tummy”?
+I can’t.

-Can you talk a little about the financial side of reciprocal IVF and any personal impact that it has had for you both?
+Can you talk a little about the financial side of reciprocal IVF and the personal impact it has had for you?

 Where we live, you need to have had three failed IUIs as a lesbian couple before being eligible for one free round of IVF on the NHS.
 The economics of this doesn’t really make sense because IUI is also very expensive.
 In any case, we didn’t even look into whether we were eligible for free treatment.

 We are in the fortunate position of being able to afford IVF without government support.
 It’s our personal belief that it wouldn’t have been fair for us to have it for free on the state and we think that if IVF were means tested, it would enable the people who really could not afford to access it to be able to access it for free irrespective of their postcode.

 We hadn’t actually saved for more than one round though, and had it come to needing more rounds it would have been a bit of a financial concern, so we were lucky not to need any more.

 What’s something you wish that you’d known about reciprocal IVF before you started the process?

 That we shouldn’t have taken anything for granted.